wudigithub1/dagger/users-guide.md

 ```

 _Note_: If your `@Component` is not a top-level type, the generated component's
-name will be include its enclosing types' names, joined with an underscore.
+name will include its enclosing types' names, joined with an underscore.
 For
 example, this code:

 ```java